-- 7.1 The School actively engages with and refers serious concerns to local safeguarding agencies in relation to peer-on-peer (child-on-child) abuse, and works closely with the MARU, Early Help Hub, children's social care, the police and/or other relevant agencies in accordance with the Local Safeguarding Partnership's procedures, and other schools. - 7.2 The relationships with these partners are essential to ensuring that the School is able to prevent, identify early, and appropriately handle cases of peer-on-peer (child-on-child) abuse. - 7.3 Peer-on-peer (child-on-child) abuse can be a complex issue, and even more so where wider safeguarding concerns exist.
+- 7.1 The School actively engages with and refers serious concerns to local safeguarding agencies in relation to child-on-child abuse, and works closely with the MARU, Early Help Hub, children's social care, the police and/or other relevant agencies in accordance with the Local Safeguarding Partnership's procedures, and other schools. - 7.2 The relationships with these partners are essential to ensuring that the School is able to prevent, identify early, and appropriately handle cases of child-on-child abuse. - 7.3 Child-on-child abuse can be a complex issue, and even more so where wider safeguarding concerns exist.
 It is often not appropriate for one single agency (where the alleged incident cannot be managed internally by the School itself) to try to address the issue alone it requires effective partnership working.

-8. Responding to concerns or allegations of peer-on-peer (child-on-child) abuse
+8. Responding to concerns or allegations of child-on-child abuse

-It is essential that all concerns and allegations of peer-on-peer (child-on-child) abuse are handled sensitively, appropriately and promptly.
+It is essential that all concerns and allegations of child-on-child abuse are handled sensitively, appropriately and promptly.